mariobarcelo/word-game/README.md

 ## Features ✨

 - Guess the correct 5-letter word with a maximum of 6 attempts.
-- You will see if each letter belongs to the correct word or not.
+- You will see if each letter belongs to the correct word.
 If so, you will see if it is in the right place or not.

 ## Tech Stack 🪄